 Ultimate Crab Rangoon

 Okay, I LOVE crab rangoon.

-This recipe was given to me many years ago by my sister-in-law (thank you Sherri!).
-This is a holiday favorite around our home although I will use ANY excuse to fry up a batch!
+This recipe was given to me many years ago by a sister-in-law.
+It’s become a holiday favorite around our home, although I’ll use ANY excuse to fry up a batch!
+In fact, I treat myself to this crab rangoon on my birthday, and I keep it all to myself—no sharing allowed!

+Ultimate Crab Rangoon